François Duvalier: Constitutional changes

 In 1961, Duvalier began violating the provisions of the 1957 constitution.
 First, he replaced the bicameral legislature with a unicameral body.
-Then he called a new presidential election in which he was the sole candidate, though his term was to expire in 1963 and the constitution prohibited re-election.
-The election was flagrantly rigged; the official tally showed a total of 1,320,748 "yes" votes for another term for Duvalier, with none opposed.
+Then he called a new presidential election in which he was the sole candidate.
+His term was to expire in 1963 and the constitution prohibited re-election, but the referendum sought to extend his term until 1967.
+The election was flagrantly rigged; the official tally showed a total of 1,320,748 "yes" votes for allowing Duvalier to stay in office, with none opposed.
 Upon hearing the results, he proclaimed, "I accept the people's will. ...
 As a revolutionary, I have no right to disregard the will of the people".
 The New York Times commented, "Latin America has witnessed many fraudulent elections throughout its history but none has been more outrageous than the one which has just taken place in Haiti".
-On 14 June 1964, a constitutional referendum made Duvalier "President for Life", a title previously held by seven Haitian presidents; it also changed the flag and coat of arms from blue and red to black and red, with the black symbolising the country's ties to Africa.
+On 14 June 1964, another constitutional referendum made Duvalier "President for Life", a title previously held by seven Haitian presidents; it also changed the flag and coat of arms from blue and red to black and red, with the black symbolising the country's ties to Africa.
 This referendum was also blatantly rigged; an implausible 99.9% voted in favor, which should have come as no surprise since all the ballots were premarked "yes".
 The new document granted Duvalier—or Le Souverain, as he was called—absolute powers as well as the right to name his successor.